kubernetes-sigs/gateway-api/geps/gep-1494/index.md

 TLS includes the possibility of having both the client and server present certificates for the other party to validate.
 (This is often called "mutual TLS", but is distinct from the use of that term in Service Mesh contexts, where it means something more like "mutual TLS with short-lifetime, automatically created and managed dynamic keypairs for both client and server").

-In this case, the server authenticates the client based on the client presenting a certificate that's signed by an authority that's also trusted by the server's trust chain.
+In this case, the server also authenticates the client, based on the certificate chain presented by the client.
 Some implementations also allow details about the certificate to be passed through to backend clients, to be used in authorization decisions.

 TLS v1.3 is defined in [RFC-8446](https://datatracker.ietf.org/doc/html/rfc8446), with v1.2 defined in [RFC-5246](https://datatracker.ietf.org/doc/html/rfc5246).
+Earlier versions of TLS (v1.1 and v1.0) were deprecated in [RFC-8996](https://datatracker.ietf.org/doc/html/rfc8996) and should no longer be used.

+Gateway API already has some work in progress to handle this for straightforward use cases, in [GEP-91](https://gateway-api.sigs.k8s.io/geps/gep-91/).

 #### JWT